I want to allow a secondary AWS account to push or pull images in my Amazon Elastic Container Registry (Amazon ECR) image repositories.

 Complete the following steps:

-aws ecr get-login-password --region regionID | docker login --username AWS --password-stdin aws_account_id.dkr.ecr.regionID.amazonaws.com
+aws ecr get-login-password --region regionID | docker login --username AWS --password-stdin AWS_ACCOUNT_ID.dkr.ecr.REGION-ID.amazonaws.com

-AWS Tools for Windows PowerShell:
+Run the following AWS Tools for Windows PowerShell command:

-(Get-ECRLoginCommand).Password | docker login --username AWS --password-stdin aws_account_id.dkr.ecr.regionID.amazonaws.com
+(Get-ECRLoginCommand).Password | docker login --username AWS --password-stdin AWS_ACCOUNT_ID.dkr.ecr.regionID.amazonaws.com

 aws ecr get-login-password --region ap-south-1 | docker login --username AWS --password-stdin 123456789012.dkr.ecr.ap-south-1.amazonaws.com